oldfatcrab/PSYCH101/README.md

     - **The neutral stimulus alone now produces a conditioned response (CR), thereby becoming a conditioned stimulus (CS)**: now let the dog hear metronome again then the dog starts salivation

 - What is learning and unlearning?
-    - In Classical conditioning, learning is the association Of a conditioned stimulus or neutral stimulus With an  unconditioned stimulus to the extent that the conditioned stimulus produces the unconditioned response
+    - In Classical conditioning, learning is the association of a conditioned stimulus or neutral stimulus With an  unconditioned stimulus to the extent that the conditioned stimulus produces the unconditioned response
     - Pavlov didn't understand the implications of this very well: he did not realize what learning could come from this
     - John Watson
         - one of the early American behaviourists